 FACTS ABOUT TURKEY

-It is impossible to frame in a one page to all about Turkey however, below notes may give you basic knowledge…
+It is impossible to frame in one page all about Turkey however, the below notes may give you basic knowledge…

-In the dark hours of WWI, brave General of fallen Ottoman Empire, deny to give his & his soldiersweapons back saying “if I can give them, how can I defend my citizens” and this creates a great movement of building up Modern Turkey.
-Well educated soldier, Mustafa Kemal and his friends travel all around Turkey to gather all the local forces and manage to create big army with them… His victory was inevitable as they were supported but not just soldiers but the all people… In the War of Freedom, many people walk to death just to defend their country for their kids… At the end, after many casualties and sad stories, in 29th of October 1923, Mustafa Kemal declared the Turkish Republic.
+In the dark hours of WWI, the brave General of the fallen Ottoman Empire, deny to give him & his soldiers’ weapons back saying “if I can give them, how can I defend my citizens” and this creates a great movement of building up Modern Turkey.
+Well educated soldier, Mustafa Kemal and his friends travel all around Turkey to gather all the local forces and manage to create a big army with them… His victory was inevitable as they were supported but not just by soldiers but all people… In the War of Freedom, many people walk to death just to defend their country for their kids… In the end, after many casualties and sad stories, on the 29th of October 1923, Mustafa Kemal declared the Turkish Republic.

-But he desired more for Turkish people and with his great support from public; he went in to great reforms in laws & education.
-He created Todays Turkey’s strong foundations with his friends & supporters… When he died in 10th November 1938 while he was 57 years old, remaining great grief to all Turkish citizens heart that even today we all feel in our hearts.
+But he desired more for the Turkish people and with his great support from the public; he went into great reforms in-laws & education.
+He created Today Turkey’s strong foundations with his friends & supporters… When he died on 10th November 1938 while he was 57 years old, remaining great grief in all Turkish citizens’ hearts that even today we all feel in our hearts.

 PLACE OF THE WOMEN

-One of the greatest act of Modern Turkish Republic was the giving the rights of women.
-In 1926, with the adoption of new laws, polygamy have been banned and equality of genders have been accepted including in Political Life… In 1930, 18 women were elected to the National Parliament.
-Besides them all, Turkey had the First Female Supreme Court Justice of World…
+One of the greatest acts of the Modern Turkish Republic was giving rights to women.
+In 1926, with the adoption of new laws, polygamy has been banned and equality of genders have been accepted including in Political Life… In 1930, 18 women were elected to the National Parliament.
+Besides them all, Turkey had the First Female Supreme Court Justice of the World…

-Turkey is a democratic, secular country that laws protected by Turkish Constitution.
-It is very important detail as more than %90 of the population is Muslim, Country still keeps it secularism very strong and alive.
+Turkey is a democratic, secular country that laws are protected by the Turkish Constitution.
+It is a very important detail as more than %90 of the population is Muslim, Country still keeps its secularism very strong and alive.
 This is the land that all religions lived together for a long time.
-It was called as “Land of Thousands of Gods” by Hittites.
-People are fully respectful for other religions.
+It was called “Land of Thousands of Gods” by the Hittites.
+People are fully respectful of other religions.

 COMMON DEVICE OF COMMUNICATION: LANGUAGE

-One of the greatest reforms of Ataturk was the changing the Alphabets which were the great barrier of education… In Ottoman Period, Arabic Script was using however it was not totally fits in Turkish language and it was making the education more difficult.
-With Ataturk’s great attempt, in 1928 they changed the old script to Latin alphabet which is easier for Turkish people.
+One of the greatest reforms of Ataturk was the changing of the Alphabet which was the great barrier to education… In Ottoman Period, Arabic Script was using however it was not fit in the Turkish language and it was making education more difficult.
+With Ataturk’s great attempt, in 1928 they changed the old script to the Latin alphabet which is easier for Turkish people.

-Oldest Turkish writings dated back to 8th century called Orhon Inscription which was referred as Turkic Runes.
-And with the Latin alphabet, which is totally suitable for original language let Turkish Literature grown up and has its own place in world literature…
+Oldest Turkish writings dated back to the 8th century called Orhon Inscription which was referred to as Turkic Runes.
+And with the Latin alphabet, which is suitable for the original language let Turkish Literature grown up and have its place in world literature…

 SECURITY IN GENERAL

-Turkey is a traveler-friendly country that guests feel totally safe, especially in Istanbul.
+Turkey is a traveler-friendly country that guests feel safe, especially in Istanbul.
 Comparing with other big cosmopolite cities, it has the lowest crime rates among them.
-But, guest should be aware that, every cities in the world has some darker corners that guest should be careful.
+But, guests should be aware that, every city in the world has some darker corners that guests should be careful.

 WHILE PACKING FOR TURKEY

-It is depends on where you are going in Turkey.
-In general we can speak about two parts of Turkey.
-Coastal areas are mainly hot during summer and humidity is in high levels.
-Winters are cold but softer… On the other hand, inner parts of Turkey have dry heat in summer and gets very cold during winter, especial Eastern part.
-For that reason it is better to ask your travel advisor for approximate temperature…
+It depends on where you are going in Turkey.
+In general, we can speak about two parts of Turkey.
+Coastal areas are mainly hot during summer and humidity is at high levels.
+Winters are cold but softer… On the other hand, inner parts of Turkey have dry heat in summer and get very cold during winter, especially in the Eastern part.
+For that reason, it is better to ask your travel advisor for approximate temperature…

-Turkey has many beauties and you would love to take the pictures of them.
-For that reason, double check your memory cards of cameras that you have enough space… For electrical devices, you may need adapter as Turkey uses 220volt electricity, 2 pin European plug system.
+Turkey has many beauties and you would love to take pictures of them.
+For that reason, double-check your memory cards of cameras that you have enough space… For electrical devices, you may need an adapter as Turkey uses 220volt electricity, 2 pins European plug system.

 INTERESTING FACTS ABOUT TURKEY